 12. Pass it on to the next generation

-Part of the reason adults find it hard to let go of sugar is because they got addicted and used to it at an early age.
-If you have children, start them on the right food with a low-sugar diet.
-They will thank you later.
+Part of the reason adults find it hard to let go of sugar is because they got addicted to it at an early age.
+If you have children, start them off on the right foot with a low-sugar diet.
+They'll thank you later.